 In what ways does your Sender Score affect your email marketing?

 Ensuring that your campaigns get to their destination is crucial in the success of email marketing.
-Even if the email addresses on your list were obtained in organic ways and you followed the standards for email marketing, your campaigns still run the odds of getting marked as ‘spam’.
+Even if the email addresses on your email database list were obtained in organic ways and you followed the standards for email marketing, your campaigns still run the odds of getting marked as ‘spam’.
 When an email is sent to a verified and active account, your Sender Score increases.
 How do you validate email addresses?
 There are email validation tools, which make use of different metrics like basic syntax checks and mail server-level tests.